madskronborg/saas-toolkit/docs/Integrations/Redis.md

 ## Usage

-The async Redis client class can be imported from `saas_toolkit.ext.redis.Redis`.<br>
+The async Redis client class can be imported from `kitman.ext.redis.Redis`.<br>
 It is a wrapper around `redis-py`'s `redis.asyncio.Redis` client.
 Please consult `redis-py`'s documentation for further usage documentation.

 **Example**